ajoshiusc/digiwarp/README.md

 For points selection process, please check our paper above.

 * Then run `main_digiwarp.m` script.
 Make sure that all the variables in this script are properly initialized to the desired values.
 This script will run for some time (~30 min) and generate the outputs in the output directory that you configured in the main script.
-The output will be warped volume and warped tetrahedral mesh.
+The output will be warped volume and warped tetrahedral mesh saved in ANALYZE (img/hdr) and .mat format respectively.

+Please cite our paper if you find this software useful.